-In rivers, environmental water is often delivered to mimic some of the flows that would have happened naturally, before dams, weirs and channels.
+In rivers, water for the environment is often delivered to mimic some of the flows that would have happened naturally, before dams, weirs and channels.

 This is vital for the physical, chemical and biological health of rivers.